AuthenticExecution/reactive-net/README.md

     RemoteOutput        = 0x2
     Load                = 0x3
     Ping                = 0x4
-    Output              = 0x5 # called by software modules in SGX and NoSGX
+    Output              = 0x5 # called by software modules in SGX and Native
 ```

 - Not all the commands have a response!
 (ResultMessage)